Philosophy

 on the Internet -- assembled by Peter Suber,

-links to many other sites, on everything from pages about particular
+sites, on everything from pages about particular philosophers to pages

-philosophers to pages about how to write a philosophy paper.
+about how to write a philosophy paper.

 General reference sites: